 Effective January 1, 2015 all Certified Appraisers managing new appraiser trainees must complete a national appraising supervisory course.
 This is the required course for supervisory appraisers as set forth by the Appraiser Qualifications Board (AQB).
 Learn about the national and state appraisal regulatory bodies and minimum AQB criteria for supervisory and trainee appraisers.
 Gain an understanding of the ethics and record keeping rules of the Uniform Standards of Professional Appraisal Practice (USPAP), the competency and scope of work rules, and general responsibilities of the supervisory and trainee appraiser.

-The core of this course focuses on the 2016-2017 Uniform Standards of Professional appraisal Practice updates as set forth by the Appraisal Standards Board of The Appraisal Foundation.
+The core of this course focuses on the 2020-2021 Uniform Standards of Professional Appraisal Practice updates as set forth by the Appraisal Standards Board of The Appraisal Foundation.
 Also included are issues that appraisers face in their daily appraisal assignments, as well as common USPAP violations.

 Today’s world requires appraisers to be keenly aware of the expectations of their clients and the compliance obligations required by appraisal regulatory bodies.
 Recent events of financial turmoil have caused appraisal regulatory agencies and those who use appraisal services to expand or amplify their quality standards.
 Take an all-encompassing look at best practices for appraisers to recognize and meet those expectations.
 Learn possible liabilities for appraisers including the appraisal review process and common areas of deficiencies and inadequacies in the appraisal process.
 Review both acceptable and unacceptable practices related to USPAP compliance, including identifying the problem through the reporting process.